angwandi/Dema-Innocent-Angwandia/index.md

 ### 1. Project 07 : [Inventory App](https://github.com/angwandi/Books)

 #### Learnings:
+* Creating a SQLite table in your app
+* Populating that table with new entries
+* Modifying the entries
+* Displaying the contents of the table to users.
 * Storing information in a SQLite database
 * Integrating Android’s file storage systems into that database
 * Setting up a Content Provider and use it to access a repository of data